 Every great SDR team monitors their progress, analyzes it, and uses the data to optimize their outreach.
 That’s where our previously mentioned feature comes in handy to automate everything and provide valuable insights which can be used for future reference.

-8. Create a comp plan.
+8. Create a compensation plan.

 Compensation plays an important role in sales development.
 If you want hustlers who are ready to grind in order to land you new, qualified opportunities every day, then you’ll have to reward them accordingly.